+Upon wake-up:

+- 1: Listen until no transmission detected for 7 consecutive rounds - 2: if ever detected transmission for 2 consecutive rounds then $s_v := N{MIS}$ else $s_v := executing$ ; SixRoundSchedule() end if

+SixRoundSchedule():
-Upon wake-up: 1: Listen until no transmission detected for 7 consecutive rounds 2: if ever detected transmission for 2 consecutive rounds then $s_v := N{MIS}$ else $s_v := executing$ ; SixRoundSchedule() end if SixRoundSchedule(): 3: loop forever 4: if $s_v = executing$ then Transmit else Sleep end if 5: Sleep 6: if $s_v = executing$ then Execute 1 step in Algorithm MIS (Section 4.1) else Sleep end if 7: Sleep 8: if $s_v = MIS$ then Transmit twice else Sleep two rounds end if 9: end loop

-MIS (during round 3 of the schedule).
+- 3: loop forever - 4: if $s_v = executing$ then Transmit else Sleep end if - 5: Sleep - 6: if $s_v = executing$ then Execute 1 step in Algorithm MIS (Section 4.1) else Sleep end if round schedule as soon as it has not detected transmission for 7 rounds.
+A node transmits in the first round, if it executes or is about to execute Algorithm MIS (during round 3 of the schedule).
 This ensures that for a node v either a neighbor starts executing Algorithm MIS concurrently with v or it waits until v has completed the algorithm.
 In the second and fourth round no transmissions occur.
 A node transmits in the fifth and sixth, if it is in the MIS.
 The schedule is iterated endlessly in order that nodes in the MIS continuously inform woken-up neighbors about their presence.
 This prevents them from attempting to join the MIS.